 Illinois is required to operate a minimum of 14 O3 monitoring sites across the state to meet SLAMS O3 requirements.
 NCore requires the operation of one of these O3 monitors year-round.
 Additionally, 19 other O3 monitors are operated for purposes of supporting the basic monitoring objectives of public data reporting, air quality mapping, compliance, enhanced monitoring, and supporting air pollution research studies.
-In 2023, Illinois operated 33 O3 monitors.
+In 2024, Illinois operated 33 O3 monitors.
 Additionally, USEPA operated two ozone monitors as part of the Clean Air Status and Trends Network (CASTNET).
-In 2022 there were three CASTNET O3 monitors, but one location, 17-119-9991 Highland (also known as Alhambra), unexpectedly ended due to site owners wishing to repurpose the property.
-USEPA is looking into the possibility of relocating to a new site with similar a purpose and objective.
+See Appendix B for O3 Enhanced Monitoring Plan (EMP).